 This article provides details on the format and official publications of Greek e-invoices.
-Also, a delay on the implementation date is expected (but not confirmed) due to Coronavirus. e
+Also, a delay on the implementation date is expected (but not confirmed) due to Coronavirus.

-As announced in our earlier newsletter, Greek e-invoicing is becoming mandatory in 2020.
+As announced in our earlier news update, Greek e-invoicing is becoming mandatory in 2020.
 The initial deadline to introduce this new obligation was January 2020, but the implementation date is expected to be postponed.
 This delay has not been confirmed yet.
 If approved, on 1 July will start a voluntary period that ends on 1 October 2020, when all businesses must issue e-invoices and report them to the tax authorities in rea-time.
 By 31 October, all historic invoices should have been issued and reported electronically.

 Structure of Greek e-invoicing files

-Greek authorities published Greek e-invoices must be issued by certified software companies that are established in Greece.
+The Greek authorities published that Greek e-invoices must be issued by certified software companies that are established in Greece.
 There are several local requirements to be qualified to issue Greek e-invoices, including ISO certificates, AADE registration and technical specialist available on-premises.

 E-invoices must be sent to MyData platform, where tax authorities will process all data and build accounting data for each taxpayer in Greece.
 You can access MyData and find resources about the APIrest technical documentation.